 “Organizations embracing this change are climbing a mountain of success while others, forcing their own models onto their donors, are fighting in the foothills."
 (Fundraising Analytics by Joshua M. Birkholz)

 Donors now expect relationships, not just transactions, with their favorite charities.
-Gone are the days when a donor would blindly give without requiring accountability and information related to that giving.
-That is why forward‐thinking nonprofits are spending more time figuring out how to add personalization into their gift processing.
+That is why forward‐thinking nonprofits are spending more time figuring out how to add personalization to their gift processing.

 Turning Planned Giving into Strategic Giving